MCP servers

 Claude Code

-Remote MCP servers and local MCP servers are configured in the generated .claude.json.
-Remote servers use type: http with relay URLs pointing to the proxy, local servers use type: stdio.
+Remote and sandbox-local MCP servers are configured in the generated .claude.json.
+Remote servers use type: http with relay URLs pointing to the proxy.
+Sandbox-local servers use type: stdio with the command and arguments from moat.yaml.
 Claude Code discovers both types through this config file automatically.
 See Running Claude Code for other Claude Code configuration options.

 Codex

-Local MCP servers are configured under codex.mcp: in agent.yaml.
+Sandbox-local MCP servers are configured under codex.mcp: in moat.yaml.
 Configuration is written to .mcp.json in the workspace.
 See Running Codex for Codex-specific configuration.

 Gemini

-Local MCP servers are configured under gemini.mcp: in agent.yaml.
+Sandbox-local MCP servers are configured under gemini.mcp: in moat.yaml.
 Configuration is written to .mcp.json in the workspace.
 See Running Gemini for Gemini-specific configuration.

 Related guides